MS-13 gang member arrested in Eagle County finally deported

 Rosas-Alas entered the United States illegally in 2016 near McAllen, Texas.
 Eventually, he made his way to Colorado and the Eagle County side of the Roaring Fork Valley.

-Eagle County Sheriff's deputies found him in March 2018 hanging around the El Jebel baseball fields and arrested him.
-Someone called in a tip about some suspicious activity and it turned out Rosas-Alas had a fugitive of justice warrant out of El Salvador.
+Eagle County Sheriff’s deputies found him in March 2018 hanging around the El Jebel baseball fields and arrested him.
+Someone called in a tip about some suspicious activity and it turned out Rosas-Alas had a fugitive of justice warrant out of El Salvador, said Jessie Mosher, public information officer for the Eagle County Sheriff’s Office.

-As he was being arrested, Rosas-Alas swung his left arm at a deputy and ran.
+As he was being arrested by Deputy Josiah Maner, Rosas-Alas swung his left arm at Maner and ran.
 Rosas-Alas tripped on the rocky ground after he vaulted over the outfield fence.
-The deputy chased him down, tackled him and handcuffed him.
+Maner chased him down, tackled him and handcuffed him.

 Interpol described Rosas-Allen as armed and dangerous, an escape risk and having violent tendencies.
 That Interpol warrant asserted that Rosas-Alas is associated with the Mara Salvatrucha gang, commonly referred to as MS-13.